-When playing live or online poker for real money, it’s vital to assess the psychological strategies used by your fellow players.
+When playing live or online poker for real money, it’s vital to assess the psychological strategies used by different types of poker players.
 To decide whether a poker strategy is passive or aggressive, you need to analyze the risk tolerance of the player.

 A passive or defensive poker player is scared of losing and avoids confrontation.
 This poker strategy involves a lot of checking and calling.
 Passive poker players hardly ever bluff and they don’t play very imaginatively.
-Frankly, they are a dream to play against because their actions demonstrate the strength of their holdings, and an astute poker player can then place bets accordingly.
+Many new players adopt this style of play to protect their bankroll, especially when they have marginal hands that can go either way.
+Frankly, they are a dream to play against because their actions demonstrate the strength of their holdings.
+An astute poker player can then place bets accordingly.

 Passive and aggressive poker playing can also be subdivided into a tight or loose poker playing style.
 A tight style indicates that players are only playing their best hands.
 Tight players often fold when they have a weak hand.
 A loose player has no such qualms.
 This player engages with a wide variety of hands and there’s a low incidence of folding.

-It’s important to analyze each player carefully at a live tournament or even when you’re playing poker online.
+It’s important to analyze each type of poker player carefully at a live tournament or even when you’re playing poker online.
 Here are some useful tips:

 - Is the player calling and checking frequently?
 If so, mark that player as passive.